 Keyfactor Command sends SMS (text) messages by leveraging the email to text gateways that many major mobile carriers provide.
 Check with your carrier for specific instructions.
-Keyfactor has tested that AT&T can be addressed using 10-digit-number@txt.att.net (e.g. 4155551212@txt.att.net) and Verizon can be addressed using 10-digit-number@vtext.com (e.g. 2125551212@vtext.com).
-T-Mobile can be addressed using 10-digit-number@tmomail.net (e.g. 2065551212@tmomail.net), but functionality can be spotty.
+Keyfactor has tested that AT&T can be addressed using 10-digit-number@txt.att.net (e.g. 4155551212@txt.att.net) and Verizon can be addressed using 10-digit-number@txt.com (e.g. 2125551212@vtext.com).
+T-Mobile can be addressed using 10-digit-number@txt.att.net), but functionality can be spotty.
 Reliability of alerting via this method depends on the reliability of the carrier's gateways.